saransridatha/InfraPulse/README.md

 The daemonization process is implemented by re-executing the `infrapulse` binary with an internal `-internal-daemon` flag.
 This is handled automatically when you use the `-d` flag.

+## Contributing

+Contributions are welcome!
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for details.

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.